INVESTOR ALERT: Bronstein, Gewirtz & Grossman LLC Announces That Midnight Hub Investors With Substantial Losses Have Opportunity To Lead Class Action ...

-(MENAFN- GlobeNewsWire - Nasdaq) NEW YORK, Nov.
-08, 2024 (GLOBE NEWSWIRE) -- Attorney Advertising -- Bronstein, Gewirtz & Grossman, LLC, a nationally recognized law firm, notifies investors that a class action lawsuit has been filed on behalf of purchasers of ROOMS non-fungible tokens (“NFTs”) and Digital Nomads NFTs issued by Midnight Hub.
+NEW YORK, Nov.
+11, 2024 /PRNewswire/ -- Attorney Advertising -- Bronstein, Gewirtz & Grossman, LLC, a nationally recognized law firm, notifies investors that a class action lawsuit has been filed on behalf of purchasers of ROOMS non-fungible tokens ("NFTs") and Digital Nomads NFTs issued by Midnight Hub.

 Class Definition

-This lawsuit seeks to recover damages against Defendants for alleged violations of the federal securities laws on behalf of all persons and entities that purchased or otherwise acquired ROOMS NFTs and Digital Nomads NFTs issued by Midnight Hub securities between January 15, 2023, and March 31, 2024, inclusive (the“Class Period”).
-Such investors are encouraged to join this case by visiting the firm's site: bgandg.com/midnight .
+This lawsuit seeks to recover damages against Defendants for alleged violations of the federal securities laws on behalf of all persons and entities that purchased or otherwise acquired ROOMS NFTs and Digital Nomads NFTs issued by Midnight Hub securities between January 15, 2023, and March 31, 2024, inclusive (the "Class Period").
+Such investors are encouraged to join this case by visiting the firm's site: bgandg/midnight .

 Case Details